Church and State

 The English Experience

 The prestigious Prideaux Lectures were given in 1990 by Adrian Hastings, published here in volume form.
-With a distinctive and fresh approach, he surveys the vast range of interactions between the Christian church and the English state.
-The central theme Hastings develops is the tension between the intrinsic dualism within the Christian approach to church and state and the pressure towards monism inherent in the Reformation establishment.
-Church and State provides a frame of reference, at once historical and theological, for a subject that is too frequently discussed merely descriptively or moralistically.
+With a distinctive and fresh approach, he surveys the vast range of interactions between the Christian church and the English state both historically and theologically.
+The central theme is the tension between the intrinsic dualism within the Christian approach to church and state and the pressure towards monism inherent in the Reformation establishment.
+While contrasting Roman Catholic and Free Church with Anglican past experience, the concluding chapter assesses recent developments in which the established church has effectively recovered a dualist stance.
+At a time when the appointment of the next Archbishop of Canterbury has heightened discussion about the role of the church in contemporary society, Professor Hastings makes a significant contribution to the subject.
+Church and State provides a frame of reference at once historical and theological, for a subject which is too frequently discussed merely descriptively or moralistically.
+It is in fact the frame of reference underlying the author's recent and much acclaimed works Robert Runcie and A History of English Christianity 1920-1985.

 1. Patterns of Dualism